-Councillor Batty, who was made a Justice of the Peace in 1920, was Mayor of Redcar in 1930 – 1931 and during their year of office Mr and Mrs. Batty did a large amount of good work on a very unassuming way, and extended their kindly help in all directions.
+Councillor Batty, who was made a Justice of the Peace in 1920, was Mayor of Redcar in 1930 – 1931 and during their year of office Mr. and Mrs. Batty did a large amount of good work in a very unassuming way, and extended their help in many directions.

-In 1905 Councillor Batty was appointed by the North Riding Education Committee a manager of the Redcar group of Council Schools on which body ha has served continuously up to the present time. he was elected a member of the Borough Council in 1922 and a member of the North Riding County Council in 1929.
+In 1905 Councillor Batty was appointed by the North Riding Education Committee a manager of the Redcar group of Council Schools on which body he served continuously up to when was elected a member of the Borough Council in 1922 and a member of the North Riding County Council in 1929.

 A True Born Yorkshireman

 Born in Middlesbrough in 1860 he was educated at St. Paul’s Church School and finished off his education at the High School soon after it was opened.